 A SEP IRA is what I personally use for my business!

 A Savings Incentive Match Plan for Employees (SIMPLE) IRA is another type of retirement account designed for small businesses.
-With this type of account, you can contribute up to $13,500 per year.
+With this type of account, you can contribute up to $14,000 per year as of 2022.
 Like the SEP IRA, your contributions are tax-deductible.
 If you have employees, you must also contribute a small percentage to each of their accounts.

 A Solo 401(k), also known as an Individual 401(k), is another way that entrepreneurs can save for retirement.
-Like the SEP IRA, participants can contribute up to $58,000 per year.
+Like the SEP IRA, participants can contribute up to $61,000 per year as of 2022.
 Contributions are also tax-deductible.

 The three plans I described above are specifically designed for self-employed individuals.
 They’re the best option if you work for yourself because they have high contribution limits — especially for the SEP IRA and Solo 401(k).